Food Waste Statistics for Ireland

 Ireland’s implementation of the Food Waste Regulations since 2010 and the associated roll out of brown bins to commercial and household premises, along with associated awareness raising activities to promote better segregation, have contributed to an upward trend in the quantity of food waste being separately collected and treated by composting/anaerobic digestion.

 However, there is still room for improvement as a large proportion of Ireland’s food waste continues to be disposed of in mixed waste bins.
-New EU waste legislation means that the separate collection of biowaste will be mandatory from the end of 2024.
+EU waste legislation means that the separate collection of biowaste has been mandatory from the beginning of 2024.

 Further information on composting/anaerobic digestion and biodegradable municipal waste sent to landfill can be found on our Waste Statistics webpages.